-The Apple Service Guide for Laser Writer Printers is a condensed booklet of the most commonly referenced material in Service Source.
+The Apple Service Guides for LaserWriter Printers are condensed booklets of the most commonly referenced material in Service Source.
 The features and specifications sections are easy to access when Service Source is not available or when you need to get information quickly.

-Lastly, AppleLink is an excellent source of late-breaking laser printer technical information.
+AppleLink is an excellent source of late-breaking laser printer technical information.
 New troubleshooting news appears on AppleLink before it appears in other Apple references.
 Various AppleLink libraries and bulletin boards contain Apple LaserWriter printer specification sheets.
 These sheets include information about RAM, ROM, microprocessor type and speed, upgrades, and more.